sleepingrhino/sleepingrhino.github.io/_posts/2018-11-16-creativity-enhancing-interventions-mapping-the-design-space.md

 ### When?
 By what trigger?
 When in the process?

 Related Work: Timely examples

 Trigger based on:

- - time
+* time
- - fixed events
+* fixed events
- - some kind of user model:
+* some kind of user model:
-    - average results
+   * average results
-    - explicit user modeling (theory)
+   * explicit user modeling (theory)
-    - machine learning
+   * machine learning

 ### How?
-Intervention Levels: Size, Position, Color
+Intervention Levels:

+* Size
+* Position
+* Color
+* Interaction

 #### How long?
 How long?
 Related to both when and how.

 ### What?

-ThinkLets
+* ThinkLets
+* Inspiration vs Fixation
+* Collaboration vs Evaluation Apprehension
+* Visual vs Logical Thinkers
+* Inspiring Images (CeRRI)?

 ## Evaluation
 The next topic in this space is the evaluation of effectiveness of creativity enhancing interventions, which we will look into next time.